ixkael/ixkael.github.io/_pages/about.md

 </figure>
 {:/}

-I am an **astro-statistician**.
-I use the latest research in mathematics, data science, and statistics to extract information from astronomical data sets.
+I am an **astro-statistician**: I use the latest research in data science and statistics to extract information from astronomical data sets.
 I am particularly interested in testing fundamental and high-energy physics using large surveys of stars, galaxies, and quasars.
-My research interests span **observational cosmology**, **astrophysics**, and **statistics**.
-In particular, I develop innovative methods to optimally use cosmological dat sets and address topical fundamental questions like the properties of dark matter, dark energy, and neutrinos.
+My research interests span **observational cosmology** and **astrophysics**: I develop innovative methods to optimally use cosmological data sets and address fundamental questions like measuring the properties of dark matter, dark energy, and neutrinos.

-You can look at [my publications on ArXiv](https://arxiv.org/find/all/1/all:+AND+boris+leistedt/0/1/0/all/0/1) if you like to know about my exact research projects.
+If you'd like to know more about my exact research projects, you can check out [my publications on ArXiv](https://arxiv.org/find/all/1/all:+AND+boris+leistedt/0/1/0/all/0/1).

 Some of my talks/presentations are available on [SpeakerDeck](https://speakerdeck.com/ixkael).